Video: Sky Drone Vallarta

 A dance, a prayer

-The Ritual of the Papantla Bird-Men was created with a very specific purpose: to offer their gratitude to Chi'chini (the Sun God), Xipe Totec (God of Spring & Fertility) & to Tlaloc (Rain God).
+The Ritual of the Papantla Flying Men was created with a very specific purpose: to offer their gratitude to Chi'chini (the Sun God), Xipe Totec (God of Spring & Fertility) & to Tlaloc (Rain God).
 It is much a dance as it is a prayer, a ritual expression of love for the Earth, its bounty and its natural forces.

 Initially, the ceremony was held during the spring equinox, in the third week of March, but with the arrival of the Spanish conquistadors & missionaries, the natives were forced into a religious compromise, so the dance was transformed and integrated into the Roman Catholic Corpus Christi celebration, held during the first week of June.